 Additionally, California joined Quebec in creating an international agreement based on the goals set by the Paris Climate Accord in which the goal is to combat man-made climate change.
 Presently, ten US states have joined the climate alliance.
 The only thing is what all three states are doing is outside of their jurisdiction.
 California’s creating an international treaty is not only unconstitutional, but in both of the prior mentioned cases, foreign policy is set by the Executive Branch or Congress depending on the situation.

 So far, the brave, green, neo-Confederacy is limited to three states, but others could follow suit.
-In the case of California, Washington and Oregon, instead of direct enslavement by placing chains on people’s bodies, this new Confederacy sacrifices their citizens with high taxes and rationed energy which leads to high energy bills and a depreciated quality of life The ideology behind slavery didn’t die with the Civil War, it has taken on a new meaning.
+In the case of California, Washington and Oregon, instead of direct enslavement by placing chains directly on people’s bodies, this new Confederacy sacrifices their citizens with high taxes and rationed energy which leads to high energy bills and a depreciated quality of life The ideology behind slavery didn’t die with the Civil War, it has taken on a new meaning.
 In this case, slavery is enacted by three rogue states in order to please the jealous Earth mother goddess, Gaia.

 PHOTO CREDIT: Wikimedia – Congress of the Confederate States of America